Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 ```

-Create another object to link all affected trains stations to the respective MP.
+You will now create another object which links all the affected trains stations to the respective MP.
+Copy and paste the following code into a new python cell called **letter_trains**

 ```python